-We have audited the accompanying financial statements of El Camino Community College District Foundation (the Foundation), which comprise the statement of financial position as of June 30, 2023, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of El Camino Community College District Foundation (the "Foundation"), as of and for the years ended June 30, 2024, and 2023, and the related notes to the financial statements, which collectively comprise the Foundation's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of El Camino Community College District Foundation as of June 30, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of El Camino Community College District Foundation as of June 30, 2024, and 2023, and the changes to its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.